scribe-org/Scribe-Data/.github/docs/CONTRIBUTING_NO_BACK_LINKS.rst

 Thank you for your interest in contributing to Scribe-Data!
-We look forward to welcoming you to the community and working with you to build an tools for language learners to communicate effectively :) The following are some suggested steps for people interested in joining our
+We look forward to welcoming you to the community and working with you to build a tool for language learners to communicate effectively. :) The following are some suggested steps for people interested in joining our
 community: